 Latest Posts

 Operating Systems – A Basic Introduction

 When you connect to the Internet or perform computer tasks, many hardware and software elements are necessary to make all this possible.
 Each program you run on your computer to complete tasks is considered application software.
-Likewise, the software is necessary for hardware to perform the tasks you ask it to do, like print a paper or connect to the Internet.
+Likewise, the software is required for hardware to perform the tasks you ask it to do, like printing a paper or connecting to the Internet.
 Not only that, but the software is also responsible for maintenance and performance tasks that you are probably not even aware of.
-The most basic and functional-level software that enables the computer to function and run application software is called system software.
+System software is the most basic and functional-level software that enables the computer to function and run application software.

-Your operating system (OS) is a core component of your computer’s system software.
-It is responsible for the look and feels of your computer, how it operates, and how it is compatible with hardware and application software.
-Many companies and functions create many operating systems, just like hundreds of brands for clothing and food.
-Although they perform many similar functions, the layout and programming are different among these companies.
+Operating system (OS) is a core component of your computer’s software.
+It is responsible for the look and feel of your computer, how it operates, and how it is compatible with hardware and application software.
+Many companies and functions create operating systems, just like hundreds of brands for clothing and food.
+Although they perform many similar functions, the layout and programming differ among these companies.
 Most people use Windows OS (like XP, Vista, and the newest one, Windows 7).
-Although most computers are sold with Windows operating systems, there are actually quite a few OS’s created by dozens of companies.
+Although most computers are sold with Windows operating systems, there are quite a few OS’s created by dozens of companies.
 The two most popular OS’s used today are Microsoft’s Windows and Apple’s Macintosh.

 Operating systems are responsible for getting the hardware to do what the user wants.
-It is also the mediator between the hardware and the system software that runs it and the application software that needs to run on it.
-So, for example, the OS allows you to open a word document (application software) to view your monitor (hardware).
+They are also the mediator between the hardware, the system software that runs it, and the application software that needs to run on it.
+So, for example, the OS allows you to open a Word document (application software) to view your monitor (hardware).

 Other background tasks your OS handles, like processing input and output, implementing security features, and managing memory.
 This is a primary reason that operating systems are constantly being upgraded.
 Every time new technology allows for better processing speed and storage space, etc., for hardware, the software has to be upgraded to keep up and take advantage of the new and improved capacity!
 Therefore, a new operating system is necessary.

-Operating systems are also the users’ interface when they turn on their computer and operate their computer.
-The layout, options, features, and how the basic computer system is organized are a part of the OS.
-For example, the way your desktop looks is one of the key elements.
-On a Windows XP, the start button is a rectangular green button, and the taskbar is blue.
-On a Vista or Windows 7, the start button is a black or dark blue circular button with only the Window’s emblem.
+Operating systems are also the users’ interface when they turn on and manage their computers.
+The OS includes layout, options, features, and how the basic computer system is organized.
+For example, how your desktop looks is one of the key elements.
+On Windows XP, the start button is rectangular green, and the taskbar is blue.
+On Vista or Windows 7, the start button is a black or dark blue circular button with only the Window’s emblem.

 Changes to the GUI or the graphical user interface (the layout, default colors, buttons, features) are another reason operating systems change over time.
-Whether it’s a new way to organize or just better colors and features, operating systems often have different layouts than a previous version.
+Whether it’s a new way to organize or just better colors and features, operating systems often have layouts different from those of a previous version.

 As you can see, your OS is responsible for most of your computer processes.
-However, it is also constantly being improved (or at least changed) and upgraded by its designers.
+However, its designers constantly improve (or at least change) and upgrade it.
 These changes are an inevitable part of progress and an undeniable part of technology.

 Related Articles :

 Written by Hannah Miller, Director of Online Marketing and Customer Service Rep, Copper.net.
 Copper.net is a nationwide Internet Services provider that is all-American owned and operated.
-Call today, 1-800-336-3318 or sign up online.
+Call today at 1-800-336-3318 or sign up online.
 Check out my blog for this and more great articles.

+Latest Posts